tdube2014/Flow-Image-SOPs/Readme.md

 + Tree screw is an additional item that needs to be purchased.
-  - **PRO**
+  - **PROs**
   - Many different types.
-  - Hold position well.
+  - Holds position well.
-  - Camera harder to notice when strapped to tree.
   - Some versions allow for up and down angle and left to right adjustment.
-  - **CON**
+  - **CONs**
-  - If the version is ajustable, care needs to be taken to make sure it is always in the same orientation after maintenace or download.
+  - If the version is adjustable, care needs to be taken to make sure it is always in the same orientation after maintenace or download.